Autodesk-Forge/forge-acc.issues.api-postman.collection/README.md

 1. Assume the steps of **Setup** have been performed and the access token is ready.

 2. Run the scripts in **Run First**.
 It will get account(hub) id, project id and one user id (for assignee when creating a new issue).
-Because the API to get project users of ACC has not been exposed, the demo workarounds by calling [GET:Account Users](https://forge.autodesk.com/en/docs/acc/v1/reference/http/users-GET/).
+Because the API to get project users of ACC has not been exposed, we workaround by calling [GET:Account Users](https://forge.autodesk.com/en/docs/acc/v1/reference/http/users-GET/).
 This endpoint requires 2-legged token, so run _03-[backup]Authentication 2-legged token_ before running _03-[Workaround-2LO] Get One Account User Id_.

    Next call _04-GET One Location_ to get one location id (for testing issue creation)

 3. Run the endpoints in **API References**.
 Follow [API documents](https://forge.autodesk.com/en/docs/acc/v1/reference/http/issues-users-me-GET/) to verify if the APIs work well.
 Try to change the parameters in various scenarios to see how it goes.
-Check UI if it works well with API (such as creating/patching new issue, creating new comments etc. )
+Check UI if it works well with API (such as creating/patching new issue and creating new comments etc. )

     <p align="center"><img src="./help/collection.png" width="400" ></p>

-4. To work with **Issue>>References**, [Relationship API](https://forge.autodesk.com/en/docs/acc/v1/reference/http/relationship-service-v2-search-relationships-GET/) is required.
-This sample Postman collection provides a few endpoints.
+4. (Optional) In ACC, a reference is defined by Relationships API, which is a common across different modules.
+To work with **Issue>>References**, you can use [Relationship API](https://forge.autodesk.com/en/docs/acc/v1/reference/http/relationship-service-v2-search-relationships-GET/).
+This sample Postman collection includes a few sample usages.
+For more detail about Relationships API, please take a look [at this blog](https://forge.autodesk.com/blog/bim-360acc-relationships-api).

     *  01-Get id of one photo: call [Photo API](https://forge.autodesk.com/en/docs/acc/v1/reference/http/photos-getfilteredphotos-POST/) to get one photo id
     * 02-Add Reference of Issue with Photo: add reference between one issue (from previous test scripts in #3) and one photo